allegheny-college-cmpsc-101-fall-2023/course-materials/README.md

 - Thursday: 2:00 PM-3:30 PM, Alden Hall, 15 minute time slots

-To schedule a meeting with the course instructor during office hours, please visit the [Google Calendar for Office Hours](https://calendar.app.google/4ekYyCcKqGanEBqC8) to schedule an appointment(s) as needed.
+To meet with the course instructor during office hours, please visit the [Google Calendar for Office Hours](https://calendar.app.google/4ekYyCcKqGanEBqC8) to reserve an appointment(s) as needed.

-### Course Meeting Schedule

-- Class Sessions: MWF 10 AM-10:50 AM, Alden 109
-- Laboratory Session: Friday, 2:30 PM-4:20 PM, Alden 109

-### Course Description
+## Course Description

 A continuation of CMPSC 100 with an emphasis on implementing, using, and evaluating the computational structures needed to efficiently store and retrieve